cybergrouch/AutomatedTrader/README.md

 ### Load Testing via REPL

 The REPL has 2 load testing mechanism to ensure that the implementation can scale up, correct, and thread-safe.
 Users can create a script of runnable commands via the REPL and save it in a text file.

-The only rule is that the first line should always be a setup() in order to guarantee that the TradingAlgorithm instance is set.
+But one particular but singularly important rule is that the **first line should always be a ```setup()``` command** in order to guarantee that the TradingAlgorithm instance is set.
 A sample price feed simulation script is provided (see ```price_feed.txt```).

 There are two ways to run the script: